keijiro/ColorSuite/README.md

 - White balance adjustment (color temperature and green-magenta tint)
 - Color saturation adjustment
 - Tone curves (individual RGB channels and RGB-combined)
-- Dither (ordered dither or triangular PDF dither)
+- Dithering (ordered dither or triangular PDF dither)

 The ColorSuite component has a box at the bottom of the inspector, and it shows the list of functions that are currently activated.
 It's useful to know how the